Understanding What Facial Eczema Is

 Over the counter medication, like Benadryl or ibuprofen, are often recommended by dermatologists to avoid the overuse of more powerful medications.
 In severe cases, oral and topical corticosteroids are prescribed to get the inflammation under control.

-You May Also Like:Everything You’ve Ever Wanted to Know About the Causes of Eczema
+You May Also Like:What Parents Need to Know About Baby Eczema

 Related Search Topics (Ads):